Nature is the fundamental idea around which our Association was formed.

 Under the leadership of Gill Coleman and David Murphy, the New Academy struck a partnership with Judy Marshall and Peter Reason at the Centre for Action Research in Professional Practice at the University of Bath.
 Together they developed the Masters Degree in Responsibility and Business Practice which launched in 1997.
 Anita’s involvement gradually diminished as the degree took on a life of its own and she pursued new interests.

 In 2003, organisation was struggling with both purpose and income.
-David Murpy and Rupesh Shah invited Mike Zeidler to become a Trustee of the New Academy of Business, and to lead an independent strategic review.
+David Murpy and Rupesh Shah invited Mike Zeidler, a graduate of the Msc programme, to become a Trustee of the New Academy of Business.
+Soon afterwards, he was commissioned to lead a strategic review of possible futures for the organisation.
 After several months of stakeholder consultation, Mike presented three options to trustees in 2004.
 They were:

 i) Die – Celebrate 10 years of achievements and shut down the organisation